okunze/Argon40-ArgonOne-Script/README.md

-# Argon ONE (V2) Pi 4 Script
+# Argon ONE Script

-I have been using the [Argon ONE (V2) Case for Raspberry Pi 4](https://www.argon40.com/collections/raspberry-pi-cases "Argon ONE (V2) Case for Raspberry Pi 4") for a long time and I am very happy with it.
+I have been using the [Argon ONE Cases for Raspberry Pi](https://www.argon40.com/collections/raspberry-pi-cases "Argon ONE Cases for Raspberry Pi") for a long time and I am very happy with them.

-To be able to use the case to the full extent, it is recommended to install the [script](https://download.argon40.com/argon1.sh "https://download.argon40.com/argon1.sh") offered by [Argon 40](https://www.argon40.com "https://www.argon40.com").
+To be able to use the cases to the full extent, it is recommended to install the [script](https://download.argon40.com/argon1.sh "https://download.argon40.com/argon1.sh") offered by [Argon 40](https://www.argon40.com "https://www.argon40.com").

 I have saved a copy here along with the instructions to have a copy in case [Argon 40](https://www.argon40.com "https://www.argon40.com") no longer offers it themselves.